rintgroen/polarfromgps/readme.txt

+The key file here is getpolar.m

+flight_sample.csv is a 200 point sample from flight.csv, which is useful for quicker testing of the algorithms during development.

 The script is expecting a tracklog in a comma seperated file format with the following columns:
 1. Row number / ID number
 2. Latitude in degrees (D.DDDD..)